What’s the Difference Between Heat Exhaustion and Heat Stroke?

 According to family physician and assistant professor at Rowan University School of Osteopathic Medicine Jennifer Caudle, DO, the symptoms of heat exhaustion vary but can include muscle cramps, heavy sweating, fatigue or weakness, fast heart rate, nausea or vomiting, and pale or cool skin.
 “Some of the signs of heat stroke can overlap with heat exhaustion,” says Caudle.
 “But the difference with heat stroke is that you also have a fever of 105 (or higher) and there is dysfunction of the central nervous system, such as fainting/unconsciousness or seizures.”

 “When we discuss heat stroke and heat exhaustion, we are talking about two different problems that exist on a spectrum of heat illness, with heat stroke being a more severe form of heat illness,” explains Neha Raukar, MD, associate professor in Emergency Medicine at Brown University.
 “Heat exhaustion is on the less severe end of the spectrum of heat illness.
 It occurs in high temperature environments, and intervention is required, even if that intervention is just taking a break, so the disease does not progress to heat stroke, which can be fatal.”
-In addition to a high core body temperature, typical symptoms of heat stroke include fainting/dizziness, vomiting, confusion or disorientation, and unusual behavior, such as aggression.
+In addition to a high core body temperature, typical symptoms of heat stroke include fainting/dizziness, vomiting, confusion or disorientation, and unusual behaviour, such as aggression.

 While heat exhaustion doesn’t normally require medical attention, it’s important to treat the symptoms immediately.
 This involves moving to a cooler location, sipping water, and applying cool, wet clothes to as much of the body as possible.
 When it comes to heat stroke, however, Raukar advises calling 911 immediately for appropriate medical attention.
 “Current treatment methods include cooling blankets, cold-water immersion, application of ice packs, and evaporative cooling with fans and misting,” she says.